Rosbercon

-It has a large Roman Catholic church, two schools, and restaurants, Thai and Chinese as well as a pub.
+It has a large Roman Catholic church, two schools, and restaurants, Thai and Chinese, as well as a pub.
 The village shop closed in the summer of 2008.
-The Old Rectory, formerly a hostel for asylum seekers, was built on the site of the 13th century Rosbercon Castle.
+The Old Rectory, formerly a hostel for asylum seekers, was built on the site of the 13th-century Rosbercon Castle.
 The village grew up around the castle and Rosbercon Abbey, a Dominican house founded in 1267 and suppressed in 1539.

-The village expanded by nearly 60% between 2002 and 2006, with between 34 and 46 percent of its population are immigrants, chiefly from Poland and other Eastern European countries.
+The village expanded by nearly 60% between 2002 and 2006, with between 34 and 46 per cent of its population being immigrants, chiefly from Poland and other Eastern European countries.
 There are a large number of new apartments by the river, many of them rented by members of the Polish community.

-Rosbercon is in the parish of Tullogher in the diocese of Ossory, and the main parish church is located in the village.
+Rosbercon is in the ecclesiastical parish of Tullogher in the diocese of Ossory, and the main parish church is located in the village.
 The other churches of the parish are in Tullogher and Mullinaharigle, with additional graveyards at Shanbough and Ballyneale.
 It lies between the Barrow and Nore rivers, and is bounded by the parishes of Glenmore to the south and Mullinavat to the west and The Rower - Inistioge to the north and west.
 Although the easternmost part of the parish is now within the New Ross urban district, many of the residents identify with County Kilkenny, particularly in sporting matters.

-In the building boom of the Celtic Tiger many of the old buildings in the main street backing on to the River Barrow were demolished and have been replaced by modern apartment blocks and shops.
+In the building boom of the Celtic Tiger, many of the old buildings in the main street backing onto the River Barrow were demolished and have been replaced by modern apartment blocks and shops.

-Townlands within Rosbercon include: Annfield, Ballybeg, Ballyknock, Ballyreddy, Brownstown, Butterbridge, Garranbehy, Glentiroe, Hoodsgrove, Kilbrahan, Millbanks, Tinnakilly, Tinneranny and Shanbough.